bovlb/frc-tips/commands/lambda.md

 }
 ```

 Suppliers are a good way to isolate dependencies.
 In the code above, `speed` and `turn` probably come from a joystick, but this code doesn't need to know anything about joysticks.
+This means that you can change to a different type of joystick or even bring in semi-autonomous "driver assist".

 ## Runnables